Tag: sharpen

 Psalm 94; Proverbs 13:18; Matthew 18:15–17; 2 Corinthians 13:1–4

 Discipleship is a buzzword these days.
 In church circles, digital and physical, there are regular (and worthwhile) conversations about discipleship.
-There are fancy names such as “discipleship pathway” or “growth tracks” or any number of others.
-All of them are one of many ways to think about and to name the daily work of becoming more like .
+There are fancy names such as “discipleship pathway” or “growth tracks” or any number of .
+All of them are one of many ways to think about and to name the daily work of becoming more like Jesus.

-The Holiness tradition has long held that the true path of the is to become more like Christ.
+The tradition has long held that the true path of the Christian life is to become more like Christ.
 Yes, that is a high standard.
 One doesn’t do much if one aims low.
 The focus on discipleship would seem to fix the missing pieces.
 Except…

 This is a hard topic in many churches.
 Pastors don’t really want to talk about it.
 Most people don’t want to hear about it.
 Individualistic tendencies have created a monster that the people of the church will have to fight.
 Of course, they/we are the monster we have to fight.